syedumerahmedcode/springboot-test-tutorial/README.md

 TODO:

 - Write some notes on Junit5.
-- Define Junit Platform
+- Define JUnit Platform
-- Define Junit Jupiter
+- Define JUnit Jupiter
-- Define Junit Vintage
+- Define JUnit Vintage
 - Add a small note on AssertJ
 - Write a small note on @DataJpaTest in your own words.